KevinGastelum/DeepSeek_Ai_Crawler/README.md

 # Deep Seek Crawler

-This project is a web crawler built with Python that extracts venue data (wedding reception venues) from a website using asynchronous programming with Crawl4AI.
+This project is a web crawler built with Python that extracts product data (Price cost Analysis) from a website using asynchronous programming with Crawl4AI.
 It utilizes a language model-based extraction strategy and saves the collected data to a CSV file.

 ## Features